01 of 05

 When you work at home, people expect things of you that they don’t expect of people who go into an office.
 Maybe they figure you have an endlessly flexible schedule or nothing to do.
 Neighbors will call and ask for favors; coworkers will request that you work at odd hours.
 Telecommuters must learn to deal with these kinds of requests.

 That being the case, it is even more important for parents make more conscious choices about giving of their time.
-The parent who works outside the home may commute long distance, and so it really isn’t a question as to whether they can swing by the school to attend a weekday event or to help out in the classroom as a room parent.
+The parent who works outside the home may commute a long distance, and so it really isn’t a question as to whether they can swing by the school to attend a weekday event or to help out in the classroom as a room parent.
 A work-at-home parent is much more likely close by and may well have the ability to set their own schedule.
 That does not mean, however, that they have any more time to give.

 Work-at-home parents, like everyone else, need to work within the bounds of their own lives and be careful not to overextend themselves.
-Yet, volunteering sets a great example for children and can be an important of why someone might choose to work from home.
+Yet, volunteering sets a great example for children and can be an important part of why someone might choose to work from home.

 If you plan to volunteer, carefully think out a volunteer commitment.
 Know what you are getting into by asking questions before you agree.
 And be prepared to say no to some requests and to set boundaries.